 “We need something to entice them out into the open.
 Something that will draw their attention,” My‑re said.
 “Something big.”

 “Shhh!
-Thinking out loud!”
-My-re shushed.
+I’m still thinking out loud,” My‑re shushed.

-“The Unsinkable III?
-Havelock asked.
+“The Unsinkable III?”
+Havelock questioned.

 “Too big.”